 There are three rules before you start investing money, however:

 Spending your money on overpriced drinks and going out with friends can be one of the easiest ways to blow through your paycheck fast.
-But it’s not a good investment.
-It might feel like fun spending at first, but once the glow wears off and you’re still broke, how do you feel then?
+But it’s not a great investment.
+It might feel like fun spending at first, but once the glow wears off and you’re still broke, how do you feel?

 With so many people working overtime every week, I think we’ve all come to realise that time is precious .
 If we spend our time earning money for things that don’t add value into our lives, what’s the point?